CSR

 • Implementation of safety and health protection procedures

-• Regular consultation of staff representative bodies
+• Regular consultation with employee representative bodies

-• Action Plan for Gender Equality - Official Index below:
+• Action plan for gender equality - Official index below:

 • Pay gap: 39/40